-As office equipment goes, a photocopier/printer is a pretty important staple (no pun intended).
+As office equipment goes, photocopiers are important staples.
 But as with many things, what works for one business might not be right for another.

 In fact, lots of businesses make the mistake of buying a large and expensive copier, when in fact their needs are very low or short-term.
 For many, renting a photocopier, either temporarily or long-term, makes far more sense.

 With monthly payments starting at only £25, we’ve weighed up the cost of buying versus renting a photocopier.
-We’ve also looked at how to go about choosing the right model for you.
+We’ve also explained how to choose the right model.

-If you’re short on time, go ahead and fill in this short form to receive tailored quotes from up to four industry-leading photocopier suppliers.
+If you’re short on time, go ahead and fill in this short form to receive tailored quotes from industry-leading photocopier suppliers.

 What type of copies do you need?